 “I’m sorry,” she whispered.
-Maya trembled in his arms, and she pulled back, looking up at him with wide, tear rimmed eyes.
+Maya trembled in his arms, and she pulled back, looking up at him with wide, tear-rimmed eyes.
 “I was so sure, and I couldn’t trust he’d keep to Tembar.
-I couldn’t bare the pain not knowing was causing you and Aligh.”
+I couldn’t bear the pain not knowing was causing you and Aligh.”

 A tear fell, and he wiped it away.

 “I knew you couldn’t confront him,” Maya answered, “not without some sort of proof.
 I don’t know what I thought I could find, going to him as I did, but I was certain I’d find something.”
 She sobbed, and he pulled her to him again.
 “That I found anything was pure chance.
 I was so naive!”

 Maya clung to him, and he stroked her back.
 Time slipped away as he let her cry herself out.

 “I didn’t want to worry you,” she whispered.